Cubixmeister/mcp-glitchtip/README.md

 ## Security Notes

 - **Never commit `.mcp.json` to version control** - it contains sensitive credentials
-- Session IDs expire - you'll need to update them periodically
-- Consider using environment variables instead of hardcoding credentials in `.mcp.json`
-- For team usage, each developer should use their own session ID
+- For team usage, each developer should use their own API token or session ID

 ## Contributing